Hi, I’m Katie McCall. I'm one of the anchors on 10 News Nightside, our 11pm weeknight newscast. I am thrilled to be back here in Southwest Florida.

 Trials have been a big part of my career.
-I saw the rise and fall of Enron, and witnessed the destruction of people’s dreams, and 401k’s.
+I covered the rise and fall of Enron, and witnessed the destruction of people’s dreams, and 401k’s.
 I told the stories of the employees who had their life savings in Enron stock, and had to start over, many at retirement age.
-I returned to interview many of the same people, years later, when Jeff Skilling’s sentence was reduced.
-In the aftermath of the Enron collapse, Arthur Anderson, one of the “Big Five” accounting firms, also went under, and I later covered the reversal of the conviction, when there was no company left to save.
-I saw the trial of Andrea Yates, who was twice tried, and, ultimately institutionalized, for drowning her 5 children, after being released from a mental health facility, a day earlier.
-I listened to her parents, her lawyers, and her husband talk about what might have happened, had she only received the mental health care she clearly needed.
-As an emcee, at a “fun run”
+In the aftermath of the Enron collapse, Arthur Anderson, one of the “Big Five” accounting firms, also went under.
+The Arthur Anderson verdict was reversed on appeal, but there was no company left to save.
+Nothing and no one is bulletproof.
+Enron was a tragically unique illustration of that point.

-You may have heard my voice in HBO’s recent documentary “The Jinx,” recounting the life of Billionaire Robert Durst, who killed his Galveston neighbor, dismembered his body, and threw it into the bay.
-Durst was acquitted but recently charged with yet another murder, largely because of evidence arising from the documentary, which pulled real news footage from reporters like me, who had covered Durst.
-He is in a New Orleans jail on a drug and weapons charge.
-I am also featured in an episode of “Snapped” on Oxygen, because of a trial I covered in Chicago.
+You may have heard my voice in HBO’s documentary “The Jinx,” recounting the life of Billionaire murder suspect Robert Durst, which featured reports from people like me who covered that story...which, remarkably, is still a story.
+I am also featured in an episode of “Snapped” on Oxygen, because of a trial I covered.

 © 2017 WTSP-TV